 Practical Classroom Techniques

-Teachers can embed productive challenges through small but powerful adjustments to daily practice.
-Starting lessons with retrieval practice of previous material, using exit tickets requiring synthesis across topics, and designing homework that interleaves current and past content all leverage desirable difficulties without requiring wholesale restructuring.
+Teachers can embed productive challenges through small but powerful adjustments to daily practise.
+Starting lessons with retrieval practise of previous material, using exit tickets requiring synthesis across topics, and designing homework that interleaves current and past content all use desirable difficulties without requiring wholesale restructuring.

 Collaborative learning activities can incorporate productive challenges through structured protocols.
 Think-pair-share with retrieval components, jigsaw activities requiring cross-group synthesis, and peer teaching where students explain concepts in their own words all create beneficial difficulties while maintaining engagement.